Oklahoma City, OK

 The lunch menu is particularly good for giving you a good meal at a good price.
 During the summer of 2016 I made a comparison of several Thai restaurants in OKC, and found Tana Thai to be the best “bang for the buck.”

-Overall I would say that the green curry is really the standout dish at Tana Thai, since this was one of the best I have had anywhere.
-The basil stir fried dishes would be next on my list, since I have found them to be very flavorful.
+Overall I would say that the green curry is really a standout dish at Tana Thai, but the basil stir fried dishes and pad thai are some others that I think the restaurant really does well.

-Ginger stir fried items have been disappointing to me, and are too sweet here.
+Ginger stir fried items seem too sweet to me, but I still like the complex Thai flavors they have.
 I would probably also put the panang curry in this category.